Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Methods

-It should be noted that the GQME approach is not limited to this form of Hamiltonian and initial state and that the choice to focus on them is solely motivated by clarity of presentation.
+With this assumption, the evolution is guaranteed to be described by a Completely Positive (CP) map~\cite{rivas2012open,wang2013solovay}.
+It should be noted that the GQME approach is not limited to this form of Hamiltonian and initial state and that the choice to focus on them is solely motivated by clarity of presentation and the wide range of applications based on an Hamiltonian and an initial state of this form.
 The system and bath in this case correspond to the electronic and nuclear DOF, respectively.
 In Eqs.~(\ref{eq:genH}) and (\ref{init_stat}), $\hat{H}_j = \hat{\bf P}^2/2 + V_j \left( \hat{\bf R} \right)$ is the nuclear Hamiltonian when the system is in the diabatic electronic state $| j \rangle$, with the index $j$ running over the $N_e$ electronic states; $\hat{\bf R} = \left( \hat{R}_1,..., \hat{R}_{N_n} \right)$ and $\hat{\bf P} = \left( \hat{P}_1,..., \hat{P}_{N_n} \right)$ are the mass-weighted position and momentum operators of the ${N_n} \gg 1$ nuclear DOF, respectively; $\left\{ \hat{V}_{jk} | j \neq k \right\}$ are the coupling terms between electronic states (which can be either nuclear operators or constants); and $\hat{\rho}_n (0)$ and $\hat{\sigma}(0)$ are the reduced density operators that describe the initial states of the nuclear (bath) and electronic (system) DOF, respectively.
 Throughout this paper, boldfaced variables, e.g., ${\bf A}$, indicate vector quantities; a hat over a variable, e.g., $\hat{B}$, indicates an operator quantity; and calligraphic font, e.g., ${\cal L}$, indicates a superoperator.

 Using projection operator techniques, one can then derive the following formally exact EoM, or GQME, for the reduced electronic density operator, $\hat{\sigma} (t)$ \cite{mulvihill19a,mulvihill21a,mulvihill21b,mulvihill22}: